wgm-applied-math/srbench/docs/user_guide.md

 When a new algorithm is submitted to SRBench, a GitHub workflow will generate a docker image and push it to [Docker Hub](hub.docker.com).
 Ths means that you can also easily pull the images, without having to deal with local installations.

-To build the docker images locally, first run `bash scripts/make_docker_compose_file.sh` in the root directory.
-Then `docker compose up` should create the images, and `docker compose build` will build them.
+To build the docker images locally, first run `bash scripts/make_docker_compose_file.sh` in the root directory to create a `docker-compose.yml` file describing all images that will be created.
+Then `docker compose up` should create all the images.
-To build the image of a specific algorithm you can call build with the name of the service (_e.g._ to build only feat you can do `docker compose build feat`).
+Instead of creating all images, you can build the image of a specific algorithm with the name of the service (_e.g._ `docker compose build feat`).

+The file `alg-Dockerfile` specifies the steps used to install the algorithm - you can check it out to see how it will be installed.
+The build relies on `install_algorithm.sh`, so do not delete this file.

-You can now submit arbitrary python commands to the image, _e.g._ `docker compose run feat bash test.sh`
+You can now submit arbitrary python commands to the image, _e.g._ `docker compose run feat bash test.sh`.
+This command will run the test script to check if the algorithm is compatible.

 Or you can enter bash mode using an image with `docker compose run feat bash`.